swapnonil/jaxb_xsd_any/README.md

     }
 }
 ```
 The example above creates a PersonType and also adds an AddressType.
 It serialises it to a StringWriter and then reads it off again.
-To enable this ability to read and write both the Peron and Address types the highlighted line shows that it must be included in the JAXB Context.
+To enable this ability to read and write both the Peron and Address types it must be included in the JAXB Context ```java JAXBContext context = JAXBContext.newInstance(PersonType.class, AddressType.class);```